 Quote disputes: If a source disputes a quote as published, the writer and their editor may review the writer’s notes and recordings to determine if the complaint is warranted.
 If warranted, the quote will be updated and a correction issued.
 If a source disputes the way their position was characterized, rather than a specific quote, an editor should determine whether the complaint is valid.

 We often embed Instagram images and tweets in news and entertainment.
-But in the case of sensitive subjects — sexual assault, LGBT, and racial oppression, for example — we should be aware of and respectful to the fact that many ostensibly public Twitter users consider themselves part of distinct communities.
+But in the case of sensitive subjects — sexual assault, LGBT issues, and racial bias, for example — we should be aware and respectful of the fact that many ostensibly public Twitter users consider themselves part of distinct communities.
 Outside of breaking news situations, writers are encouraged to contact Instagram and Twitter users when embedding a photo or a tweet on a sensitive subject.
 Contacting the user has the added benefit of giving the story more context for the reader.
 In cases where identifying the user is inappropriate but the content is still newsworthy, screenshots with the name and image blurred are fine.

 Fact-checking can be provided for deep narrative features and investigative projects.
-For news stories, reporters are expected to be accurate, and editors are expected to flag any questions they have for their writers before publishing.
+Reporters are expected to be accurate, and editors are expected to flag any questions they have for their writers before publishing.
 Additional accurate information can always be added after publishing — removing bad information is more difficult (see Corrections and Updates for more information).

 To plagiarize is to trick the reader.
 Nothing may be copied, pasted, and passed off as one’s own work, including press releases.